Dome-DETR: DETR with Density-Oriented Feature-Query Manipulation for Efficient Tiny Object Detection: Method

-Traditional NMS uses a fixed IoU threshold, which can lead to excessive suppression in dense object regions or too many anchors in sparse areas.
-To mitigate this, we dynamically adjust the IoU threshold based on the classification score $\mathbf{S}_{final}$:
+Traditional NMS uses a fixed IoU threshold, which may cause excessive suppression in dense regions or too many anchors in sparse areas.
+To address this, we dynamically adjust the IoU threshold:

-where $\mathbf{S}_{final}$ is the score of the final mask-filtered tokens, and the IoU threshold is adapted based on object density.
-This prevents excessive suppression in dense areas while reducing query count in sparse regions.
-Specifically, a higher IoU threshold is applied in dense regions to mitigate over-suppression, whereas a stricter threshold is enforced in sparse regions to optimize computational efficiency, thereby enhancing detection performance and efficiency.
+where $\mathbf{D}$ is the predicted density of the final mask-filtered tokens, and the IoU threshold adapts to it.
+This avoids over-suppression in dense areas while reducing queries in sparse regions.
+Specifically, a higher IoU threshold is used in dense regions to prevent excessive suppression, and a stricter threshold in sparse regions to improve efficiency, enhancing both detection performance and speed.